 How does the school know if the children need extra help and what should I do if I think my child may have SEN?

-Information about the child’s strengths and needs will be received in school from the child’s previous educational setting, where applicable.
+Information about a child’s strengths and needs will be received in school from the child’s previous educational setting, where applicable.

-If you wish to discuss a specific area of Special Educational Need or Disability then please contact our SENCO, Mrs Turpcu who is in school Mondays/Tuesdays/Wednesdays.
+If you wish to discuss a specific area of Special Educational Need or Disability then please contact our SENCO, Mrs Tonya Couper.